 The Board facilitates its exercise of independent supervision over management through the participation of directors.
-The Board has eight directors of whom five are independent within the meaning of National Instrument 52-110 Audit Committees ("NI 52-110").
-The Board members are Kyle Kazan, Graham Farrar, Jamie Mendola, Humble Lukanga, Jocelyn Rosenwald, George Raveling, Yelena Katchko and John Nichols, Jr.
+The Board has eight directors of whom six are independent within the meaning of National Instrument 52-110 Audit Committees ("NI 52-110").
+The Board members are Kyle Kazan, Graham Farrar, Humble Lukanga, Jocelyn Rosenwald, George Raveling, Yelena Katchko, John Nichols, Jr. and Hector De La Torre.

-Humble Lukanga, Jocelyn Rosenwald, Yelena Katchko, George Raveling and John Nichols, Jr. are independent directors in that they do not have a direct or indirect material relationship with the Company which could, in the view of the Board, reasonably interfere with the exercise of the director's independent judgment.
+Humble Lukanga, Jocelyn Rosenwald, Yelena Katchko, George Raveling, John Nichols, Jr. and Hector De La Torre are independent directors in that they do not have a direct or indirect material relationship with the Company which could, in the view of the Board, reasonably interfere with the exercise of the director's independent judgment.
 Kyle Kazan is not considered independent as he is the Chairman and Chief Executive Officer of the Company.
 Graham Farrar is not considered independent as he is the President of the Company.
-Jamie Mendola is not considered independent, as he is the Head of Strategy and M&A at Mercer Park L.P., a holder of more than 10% of the Equity Shares.